Adriana DiGrande, M.S., CCC-SLP, BCS-F

 Prior to starting her private practice in 1997, Ms. DiGrande was the coordinator of Fluency Services at New England Rehabilitation Hospital in Woburn, MA for fifteen years, where she provided individual and intensive fluency therapy for young children, teens and adults.
-She is in private practice and conducts all services remotely.
-She is also a clinical supervisor at Emerson College, Boston, MA.
+She is in private practice and conducts all individual services remotely.

-Ms. DiGrande has presented at numerous regional, national, and international conferences and provides clinical training to graduate clinicians at Boston University and Emerson College in Boston, MA.
+Ms. DiGrande has presented at numerous regional, national, and international conferences and provides clinical training to graduate clinicians at Emerson College in Boston, MA.
 She is a member of ASHA, a founding member of its Division of Fluency Disorders, and is among the inaugural group of ASHA Board Certified Specialist-Fluency Disorders.
 She is a member of the Massachusetts Speech Language Hearing Association and an active supporter of the Stuttering Foundation, National Stuttering Association, and Friends: The National Association of Young People Who Stutter.

 In addition to Massachusetts, Ms. DiGrande is licensed to practice in the following states: California, Connecticut, Florida, Maryland, New Hampshire, New York, Rhode Island, North Carolina, Virginia, and Maine.